Subbuteo Tribute Website.

 As mentioned, Stefan Corda also make figures to go into pegged bases.
 The 2K4 figure can be seen in these pictures, and in the yellow Advantage base in the previous section.

-As Subbuteo is currently unavailable outside of the UK, this has encouraged fans in other countries to produce their own equipment.
+As Subbuteo availability varies from country to country these days, this has encouraged fans in other countries to produce their own equipment.
 Among these new manufacturers are Flickmaster in Argentina, and Speedy Bases in Greece.

 When the ETSA first split from SSG in the late 1970s, one of their aims was to make a total split from Subbuteo by manufacturing all their own equipment for the game.
 Sadly, a lack of resources meant that this was never really possible, but the rise of other table table soccer manufacturers has meant that this goal (sorry) has now been obtained.
 It is actually quite likely that no Subbuteo made equipment will be seen at a modern table soccer event.
 Like football, a basic table soccer game needs a pitch, a couple of goals, and a ball.

 Goal production is also widespread.
-What most of these goals have in common is that they are constructed of metal, and that they are designed to screw through the pitch and playing board.
+What most of these goals have in common is that they are constructed of metal, and that they are designed to screw through the pitch and playing board, making a robust goal you don't have to hold with your hand.

 The large Toccer goalkeepers also started a revolution in goalkeeper design.
 The Toccer keeper has been reproduced in metal, and various other goalkeepers within the agreed standards have been manufactured. (but all seemingly adding the odd millimetre here and there).